General Education Curriculum

 In addition to the requirements that may be set by each college, or those required for your major, students must also satisfy general education requirements.
-These requirements are effective beginning Fall semester 2011 for all UNO undergraduate programs.
+These requirements became effective Fall semester 2011 for all UNO undergraduate programs.
 The requirements apply to all incoming first year and transfer students.
-Students enrolled in UNL-administered programs should contact their advisors to determine the applicable requirements.
+Students enrolled in University of Nebraska Lincoln (UNL) administered programs should contact their advisors to determine the applicable requirements.

 Proficiency in reading, quantitative skills, and written/oral expression are essential for professional success and effective citizenship.
 The courses in fundamental academic skills are designed to provide the foundation for advanced academic study.